Attack Paths in Active Directory: RDP Hijacking

 Observe the Disc status on the column STATE in the following image:

-When closing the RDP window and logging off the operating system shows the following warning, that indicates the session is kept running:
+When a user closes the RDP window and disconnects, the operating system shows the following warning, that indicates the session is kept running:

 Exploitation Requirements